Logistics and Production

 If you are interested in information about the BMWi’s aviation research program, click here.

-OPs-TIMAL – Optimized processes for trajectory, maintenance and management of ressources and operations in aviation
+OPs-TIMAL – Optimized processes for trajectory, maintenance, and management of resources and operations in aviation

 Project Information